 By late 1921, images of the Volga famine took precedence.
-SCF had followed Herbert Hoover’s American Relief Administration into Russia to address the worsening famine provoked by drought and exacerbated by disrupted agricultural production and food distribution accompanying World War I, the Bolshevik Revolution, and the subsequent civil war.
+Save the Children had followed Herbert Hoover’s American Relief Administration into Russia to address the worsening famine provoked by drought and exacerbated by disrupted agricultural production and food distribution accompanying World War I, the Bolshevik Revolution, and the subsequent civil war.
 Multiple full-body shots of somber, malnourished individual children or groups of children, inadequately clothed or naked from the waist up, appeared from Saratov Province in The Record that fall.
 Just before Christmas 1921, a posed group photo of nine Tartar refugee children, likely between the ages of four and ten, accompanied a poem by the British pacifist writer Israel Zangwill:

 Alas!
 For the wizened infants